 Carbohydrates are found in most plant-based foods where they can provide a quick source of energy.
 There are multiple types of carbohydrates but they can be broken down into two main categories, simple and complex carbohydrates.

-Simple Carbohydrates are often known as “simple sugars” or “sugar.”
+Simple Carbohydrates are often known as “simple sugars” or “sugar”.
 There are two types of simple carbohydrates – monosaccharides and disaccharides.
 These carbohydrates are rapidly broken down by the body and are used as a source of energy.

 The simplest form of carbohydrates are monosaccharides since their molecular structure contains only one sugar molecule.
 There are three different types of monosaccharides:

 Learn more about including fruit in a raw diet for dogs.
 The addition of fruit provides essential nutrients, beneficial antioxidants, soluble and insoluble fiber to a raw diet for dogs.
-Although dogs do not require fruit for essential nutrients, adding them into raw diets proves beneficial.

 The second form of simple carbohydrates is disaccharides.
 Their molecular structure only contains two bonded sugar molecules.
 There are three different types of disaccharides: